urbit/hoon-workbook/caesar.md

       $(chart (~(put by chart) i.a i.b), a t.a, b t.b)
 ```

 Next up we have the `zipper` arm.
-Again, try to see if you can understand
-this code before reading the explaination.
-Reading code is a difficult
-skill that takes effort to master, just as you had to master reading
+Again, try to see if you can understand this code before reading the explaination.
+Reading code is a difficult skill that takes effort to master, just as you had to master reading English.
-English.

 Ready?

-Okay so we have a gate that takes two tapes `a` and `b` and we can see by
-the use of `^-` that we are going to end up producing a `map` with `cord`
-keys and `cord` values.
+Okay so we have a gate that takes two tapes `a` and `b` and we can see by the use of `^-` that we are going to end up producing a `map` with `cord` keys and `cord` values.
 What is a `map`?
-This is a type equivalent to a
-dictionary in other languages, it's an associative data structure that
-`map`s a key to a value.
-If, for example, we wanted to have an association
-betwen `a` and 1 and `b` and 2 we could use a map.
-It might help to visual
-it this way.
+This is a type equivalent to a dictionary in other languages, it's an associative data structure that `map`s a key to a value.
+If, for example, we wanted to have an association between `a` and 1 and `b` and 2 we could use a map.
+It might help to visual it this way.

 ```
 map